intersystems-community/iko-01-basic-iris-cluster/README.md

 $ grep -rl '<dockerhub_account>' . | grep -v README | xargs sed -i "s/<dockerhub_account>/${DOCKERHUB_ACCOUNT}/g"
 ```

-We store two images in Docker registry:
-- a *public* image with an IRIS-based application.
-See [Custom IRIS-based application image](#custom-iris-based-application-image)
+We store an IRIS-based application in Docker registry as a *public* image.
+See [Custom IRIS-based application image](#custom-iris-based-application-image).
-- a *private* image with InterSystems Kubernetes Operator.
-See [InterSystems Kubernetes Operator Image](#interSystems-kubernetes-operator-image)

-### Kubernetes Server
+### Kubernetes cluster
-All examples will be running against a Kubernetes Server.
-It can be either a local installation, or bare-metal, or one of the Cloud-based solutions (GKE, EKS, AKS etc).
+All examples will be running against a Kubernetes cluster.
+It can be either a local installation, or bare-metal, or one of the Cloud-based solutions ([GKE](https://cloud.google.com/kubernetes-engine), [EKS](https://aws.amazon.com/eks/), [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) etc).

 Examples in this readme were running from Linux Ubuntu 20.04 workstation against the following Kubernetes installations:
 - Local [k3s](https://k3s.io/)